 Now is the perfect time to apply pre-emergent herbicides for cold-season weeds.
 These herbicides help prevent the growth of weeds such as chickweed, bluegrass, and other types germinating in cooler temperatures.
 If not treated on time, these weeds can disrupt your lawn during winter and spring.
 Applying pre-emergent herbicides in October effectively suppresses their growth before they sprout, reducing the need for weed control in the spring.

-Expect to see a lot of fallen leaves on the lawn during October, so it’s important to regularly rake and remove them.
+Expect to see a lot of fallen leaves during October, so it’s important to regularly rake the lawn and remove them.
 Layers of leaves can smother the grass, blocking sunlight and reducing airflow to the roots.
 If not removed regularly, fallen leaves can lead to the development of fungi and diseases, especially when combined with moisture.
 Investing in a leaf blower can be wise if you have a large lawn.

 What About Mowing This Time of Year?
 Gradually reduce the frequency.
 As temperatures drop and grass growth slows, it’s time to reduce mowing frequency.
 Although the grass may still grow, keeping the mowing height around 2-3 inches is recommended to help the grass retain moisture and better withstand the colder months.
 The final mowing before winter should be done before temperatures drop significantly, ensuring the grass is at an optimal height for winter dormancy.